 Protected against slashing

-Bit2Me nodes are protected against slashing, securing funds against any possible incident if desired, minimizing the risk of downtime and double signing.
+Bit2Me nodes are protected against slashing, securing funds against any possible incident, minimizing the risk of downtime and double signing.

 We have ISO27001 certification, enterprise-level security and a 99% uptime guarantee.
 No software patches, no protocol upgrades, no guard duty.
-We manage the infrastructure so you don't have to.
+We manage the infrastructure for you.

 Customer service in 10 languages